top of page

 Search

-Meanwhile, Washington dazzled around him.
+Washington overflows with delights for the traveller.
 We were just captivated by how much there is to see.
-To our surprise, Washington is a treasure of beautiful parks and the most spectacularly bright white sights.
-It is just so thrilling to see for yourself the buildings that have become legendary from our years of being news junkies.
+To our surprise, Washington is a treasure of beautiful parks and the most spectacularly sights.
+It is just so thrilling to see for yourself the buildings that have become legendary from our years of watching the news.

 And, of course, there's the ubiquitous Martin Luther King.
 It seems that MLK is the lightning rod for America to expunge (expurge in UK English) itself from the iniquities of its near history.
 Every town has an MLK road; there are MLK bridges and MLK statues galore.
 So it is inevitable that on the banks of the Potomac river stands a magnificent stone image of the great man.
 It is actually a wonderful work of art.
 It is as if a cheese cutter has been taken twice to a mountainous piece of rock, dividing it into three segments, with middle section hewn and made to slide out towards the river - and on the face of this is a bold carving of an authoritative MLK.
 The words explain: 'Out of the Mountain of Despair, A Stone of Hope'.
 Great stuff.